Undergraduate Courses in Education

 EDUC 4307 Teaching Language Arts in the Elementary School (3-0).
 A study of the language arts curriculum in the elementary grades, including spelling, composition, grammar, and handwriting.
 Activities focus on development of lesson plans, instructional materials, visual aids, and assessment of student progress.

 EDUC 4308 The Teaching of Reading (3-0).
 Intensive study of reading readiness, beginning reading, remedial reading, reading assessment, reading devices, and the use of audiovisual aids in reading instruction.
-This course serves as a foundations to reading course and is encouraged to be taken as the first course of the reading component.
+This course serves as a foundations to the reading component and is encouraged to be taken as the first course of the reading component.

 EDUC 4313 Phonics, Skills, and Comprehension (3-0).
 An intense course for the development and teaching of phonics, vocabulary, structural analysis, context clues to enhance comprehension for all readers.
+Prerequisite: EDUC 4308

 EDUC 4314 Reading Skills for Content Subjects (3-0).
 Methods and materials for teaching skills needed for locating, interpreting, and organizing reading materials used in science, social studies, math, and other content subjects.
 Includes interpretation of graphic aids, skimming, and scanning.

 EDUC 4320 Diverse Populations (3-0).
 A course which details diversity in society as viewed in the public school classroom.
-Content includes, but not limited to, isues of diversity and exceptionalities of children who enter the public school system in Texas.
+Content includes, but not limited to, issues of diversity and exceptionalities of children who enter the public school system in Texas.
 Instructional strategies focus on working with diversity in the classroom with emphasis on students with cultural and societal differences as well as special needs in an educational society.

 EDUC 4325 Learner Centered Instruction (3-0).
 Required for students in post-baccalaureate programs.
 This course focuses on strategies and techniques of effective classroom instruction.